Kzax01/AWS-Security-Aerosecure/IAM/01_Limiting_Privileged_Access_IAM/walkthrough.md

 ---

-## What have we learned from this Project ?
+## So..What have we learned from this Project ?

 - Created a SysAdmins group with AdministratorAccess policy ✓
 - Added three system administrators to the group ✓